 What Is The Multiple?

-Well the multiples of owner benefit can run from less than one to about three.
+The multiples of owner benefits can run from less than one to about three.
 If your company is larger and your EBITDA is near or above one million, the multiples can run from four to six.
 Is this set in stone?
 NO!
 How do you know which multiple would be used for your business?
-Well, the multiple will rise along with the size, quality, and verifiability of your owners benefit.
-Bad books, dim future, negative growth and little profits equal a low multiple.
+Well, the multiple will rise along with the size, quality, and verifiability of your owner's benefit.
+Bad books, dim future, negative growth, and little profits equal a low multiple.
 Excellent books, bright future, excellent growth you will garner a high multiple.

 Okay, Now The Multiples.